 The ease with which countries deploy their drones concerns him.
 Because, he warns, this is just the beginning.
 As more countries make drones, the cheaper they will become, and more countries will buy and use them.
 Since much of the technology necessary to manufacture drones is used for both civilian and military purposes, it can be spread quickly and continue to develop.

 Armies all over the world are investing in weapons systems that can perform more and more tasks independently, like autonomous drones and unmanned ground vehicles.
-China recently set by sending a swarm of 3,051 drones into its airspace simultaneously.
+China recently set a new record by sending a swarm of 3,051 drones into its airspace simultaneously.

 These kinds of technologies are the future, says Zwijnenburg.
 “And I expect that in five to ten years they’ll be as commonplace [in battle] as drones are now.”